amlwwalker/recipes/chicken-caesar-sandwich.md

 * Salt (pinch)
 * Pepper (good grind)
 * Parmesan (grated)

+To be clear, whenever I rotisserie deboned chicken, I always make sure I have enough to make this sandwich the next day

 Mash the anchovies, crush the garlic cloves, mix well with the back of a fork in a bowl.
 Throw in the Worcester sauce and the Dijon mustard.
 Add the salt and pepper.
 Mix very well.
 Add a good amount of mayonaise and keep adding while tasting.
 Its a taste preference.
 The sauce should be runny.
 Add the grated parmesan to the sauce and mix to a nice paste.